yifanwww/rustlike-result/README.md

 const result = await resultify.promise(promise);
 ```

+Due to the limit of TypeScript,it's impossible to resultify overloaded functions perfectly that the returned functions are still overloaded.
+This function allows you to resultify the promise that the overloaded functions return.

 ## Write Your Own Implementation of `Result`?

 Although you do have the ability to do so, it's not recommended that you write your own implementation.